ShengranHu/AdamPSO/README.md

 # AdamPSO
 A Particle Swarm Optimization Algorithm with Adaptive Moment Estimation.
-The algorithm and the experimental results details in [[pdf]](/AdamPSO.pdf).
+The algorithm and the experimental results detail in [[pdf]](/AdamPSO.pdf).

 ## Overview